dotnet/core/release-notes/9.0/preview/preview7/sdk.md

 - [Libraries release notes](https://github.com/dotnet/core/blob/main/release-notes/9.0/preview/preview7/libraries.md)

-## Container publishing support for insecure registries
+## Container publishing improvements for insecure registries

 The SDK's built-in container publishing support can publish images to container registries, but until this release those registries were required to be secured - they needed HTTPS support and valid certificates for the .NET SDK to work.
 Container engines can usually be configured to work with insecure registries as well - meaning registries that do not have TLS configured, or have TLS configured with a certificate that is invalid from the perspective of the container engine.
 This is a valid use case, but our tooling didn't support this mode of communication.